Querzion/bash.gaming/README.md

 # bash.game-suite
-Installation of Steam, Heroic, Lutris, Wine, Proton GE, EMUDeck, FFXIV Launcher, Star Citizen and changes the max_map_count to be sure games can be played.
+Installation of Steam, Heroic, Lutris, Wine, Proton GE, EMUDeck, FFXIV Launcher, Star Citizen (Manual Install (video guide)) and changes the max_map_count to be sure games can be played.

 # DISCLAIMER!